guynir42/AstroRetriever/README.md

   Each `Lightcurve` is for a single filter in a single survey, usually for a single observing season/run.
   An `Analysis` applied to a `Source` can, for example, use the lightcurves as the input data.
   There are one or more `Lightcurve` objects associated with each `RawPhotometry` object.
+  `Lightcurve` objects can be used as reduced, processed, or simulated datasets.
-- `Detection`: A class for all sorts of detection objects.
+- `Detection`: a class for all sorts of detection objects.
 For example, a photometry based search would produce objects that store information about a time-local events like transients.
-  Other detection objects may have attibutes for wavelengths in spectra, for pixel coordinates in images, etc.
+  Other detection objects may have attributes for wavelengths in spectra, for pixel coordinates in images, etc.
   A `Source` can contain zero or more `Detection`s.
-- `Properties`: A class for storing summary statistics for a `Source`.
+- `Properties`: a class for storing summary statistics for a `Source`.
   An `Analysis` applied to a `Source` will produce one such object for each source that was analyzed.
   It may contain simple statistics like best S/N or more complicated results from, e.g., parameter estimation methods.
-There are zero or more `Properties` objects associated with each `Source`.
+There are zero or one `Properties` objects associated with each `Source`.
+  If no `Properties` object is associated with a `Source`, that means it has not yet been analyzed.
-- `Histogram`: A multidimensional array (in `xarray` format) that saves statistics on the analysis.
+- `Histogram`: contains a multidimensional array (in `xarray` format) that saves statistics on the analysis.
   This can be important to maintain a record of, e.g., how many epochs each source was observed, so any detections (or null detections) can be translated into rates or upper limits on rates.
   The multiple dimensions of these histograms are used to bin the data along different values